Kybrnts/PostgresUtils/LastPGErrs/Readme.md

 12. Display last previously counted matching lines from new log file, finishing w/errors if that fails;
 13. Update the last number of matches found in previous execution in file with the number found in 10.

-Flow repeated tasks:
+Flow remarkable tasks:
 * Display messages to STODUT;
 * Display error messages to STDERR;
 * Read first line from file, given its path;
 * Update first line in file, given its path and line content;
 * Count all matching lines from file given a pattern and its path;
-* Display last N matching lines from file given N, a pattern and its path;
+* Display last matching lines from file, ignoring the first N ones; given N, a pattern and its path;
+* Find the log file used by PostgreSQL Logging Collector.

 Global/config. parameters:
 * PostgreSQL system user;
 * Logging Collector process name;
 * PostgreSQL logs directory;
+* PostgreSQL Pidfile path (previously defined in postgresql.conf);
 * Last log filename used by Logging Collector log file path;
 * Last number of matching messages found in last log file used by Logging Collector log file path;
 * Pattern string for log file lines to match with;